 Even if we were able to travel right now, most destinations are currently requiring British travellers to quarantine.
 For any given country, it’s hard to say when such restrictions will be lifted – especially given the British origin of several new variants.
 (And that’s not even mentioning the possibility of infections rising and new restrictions being introduced in your chosen destination just as you’re packing your bags.)

-Unless you’d happily spend that much to self-isolate in a hotel room after your week in the sun, that could mean that most foreign holidays are just not worth the risk this year.
+Unless you’d happily spend thousands to self-isolate in a hotel room after your week in the sun, however, that could mean that most foreign holidays are just not worth the risk this year.
 A government report looking at rebooting international travel will be published on April 12, and may provide some more clarity on specific destinations British travellers can visit this summer.
 But for now it’s probably safer to look within the UK for your summer holiday.

 When will hotels and self-catering holidays reopen in the UK?

 Domestic holidays are a much safer bet.
-Though government messaging around planning summer breaks in the UK has been confusing – health secretary Matt Hancock saying he’d booked his own trip to Cornwall one minute; transport secretary Grant Shapps saying no one should be booking trips the next – it seems we will be able to travel more widely within the country from April 12.
+Though government messaging around planning summer breaks in the UK has been confusing – health secretary Matt Hancock saying he’d booked his own trip to Cornwall one minute; transport secretary Grant Shapps saying no one should be booking trips the next – we will be able to travel more widely within the country from April 12.

 So should I book a summer holiday in the UK?